interledger/rafiki/packages/backend/src/payment-method/ilp/connector/core/README.md

 We also considered collecting metrics on both the sending and receiving sides, capturing metrics when prepare packets were received by the receiver and when fulfill or reject responses were received by the sender.
 However, this could lead to unreliable metrics, as telemetry is optional and might not be enabled on all nodes.

-### Why We Chose to collect metrics before and after the sendering node's middlware routes
+### Why We Chose to collect metrics before and after the sending node's middleware routes

 Given these considerations, we decided to place our packet count and amount metrics within the Rafiki Connector Core.
 The core plays a crucial role in processing ILP packets, handling both outgoing payments and quotes.